-Tributyltin (TBT) is a highly toxic biocide that was used extensively from the 1980s to prevent the growth of marine ships and pleasure vessels Following a global ban on the use of tributyltin and other organotins in antifouling paints in 2008 there has been a marked improvement in the reproductive condition marine snails since the Quality Status organisms, but marine gastropods, such as the dog whelk, Nucella lapillus (L.) are among the most sensitive NOISE POLLUTION REMAINS A THREAT Underwater noise from shipping, oil and gas activities (including seismic surveys) and, increasingly, from offshore wind activities during both construction and exploitation remains a pressure on marine mammals and other forms of marine life.
+Tributyltin (TBT) is a highly toxic biocide that was used extensively from the 1980s to prevent the growth of marine ships and pleasure vessels organisms, but marine gastropods, such as the dog whelk, Nucella lapillus (L.) are among the most sensitive activities (including seismic surveys) and, increasingly, from offshore wind activities during both construction and exploitation remains a pressure on marine mammals and other forms of marine life.

+Following a global ban on the use of tributyltin and other organotins in antifouling paints in 2008 there has been a marked improvement in the reproductive condition of marine snails since the Quality Status

+NOISE POLLUTION REMAINS A THREAT

 Guidance from the International Maritime Organization (IMO) on the reduction of shipping noise has been followed in the OSPAR Maritime Area, but as yet without any significant effect on noise levels.
+The incidence

-The incidence and intensity of noise pollution, whether continuous noise largely from shipping or impulsive noise from seismic exploration, pile driving and military activities, are expected to increase in the North-East Atlantic.
+Underwater noise from shipping, oil and gas and intensity of noise pollution, whether continuous noise largely from shipping or impulsive noise from seismic exploration, pile driving and military activities, are expected to increase in the North-East Atlantic.

 For this reason, OSPAR has committed to producing a regional action plan of measures to reduce noise more effectively.

-RESPONSE OSPAR has started to work on the development of the regional action plan for underwater noise.
-The action plan will tackle pressures from both impulsive and continuous noise.
+OSPAR has started to work on the development of the regional action plan for underwater noise.
+The action plan will tackle pressures from both impulsive and continuous noise

 The plan will add value to existing OSPAR actions and will identify and address gaps.
-The regional action plan aims to: - · Develop harmonised targets, standards and approaches towards the reduction of anthropogenic noise; - · Develop sub-regional approaches for noise management in order to reduce both pressure and exposure; - Share best practice; - Collaborate internationally with other Regional Seas Conventions to develop common approaches, add value to existing processes and not duplicate efforts; - Collaborate with other international organisations such as IMO in order to improve protection of the North-East Atlantic and promote effective regional implementation of globally agreed measures and guidelines; - Support Contracting Parties in the development, implementation and coordination of their programmes on underwater noise, including those for the implementation of the EU's Marine Strategy Framework Directive (MSED): - Improve the knowledge base on underwater noise, through the OSPAR Science Agenda, and the OSPAR Joint Assessment and Monitoring Programme; OSPAR'S NEAES 2030 S8.
+The regional action plan aims to:

+- Develop harmonised targets, standards and approaches towards the reduction of anthropogenic noise; - Develop sub-regional approaches for noise management in order to reduce both pressure and exposure; - Collaborate internationally with other Regional Seas Conventions to develop common approaches, add value to existing processes and not duplicate efforts; - Collaborate with other international organisations such as IMO in order to improve protection of the North-East Atlantic and promote effective regional implementation of globally agreed measures and guidelines; - Support Contracting Parties in the development, implementation and coordination of their programmes on underwater noise, including those for the implementation of the EU's Marine Strategy Framework Directive - Improve the knowledge base on underwater noise, through the OSPAR Science Agenda, and the OSPAR Joint Assessment and Monitoring Programme;

-Reduce anthropogenic underwater noise to levels that do not adversely affect the marine environment.
+Reduce anthropogenic underwater affect the marine environment.

-RELATED ASSESSMENTS

 O Underwater Noise Thematic Assessment

 Distribution of Reported Impulsive Sounds in the Sea

 Risk of Impact from Anthropogenic Impulsive Sound

-Pilot Assessment of Ambient Noise
+(>) Pilot Assessment of Ambient Noise

 WHAT IS THE PROBLEM?

-Noise can affect marine animals by interfering with their ability to communicate, navigate, find food, or detect threats; by provoking fleeing or distraction; or by causing injury or death.
+Noise can affect marine animals by interfering with their ability to communicate, navigate, find food, or detect threats; by provoking fleeing or distraction; or by causing injury or death

-SHIPPING

 OPERATIONAL WIND

-TIDAL ENER

-PILE DRIVIN

 SEISMIC SURVEYS

 EXPLOSIONS (UXO)

 CONTINUOUS NOISE

 The dominant source of continuous underwater noise is shipping; other sources include recreational boating, fishing, aggregates extraction, oil and gas activities, and offshore wind turbines.
 In large areas of the Southern North Sea, and along major shipping routes, the noise exceeds natural sound in the low frequency bands by over 20 dB for over 50% of the time.